Tuna is a popular saltwater fish with a distinctive taste

-species and are found all over the world oceans such as blue fin, yellow fin, bullet tuna, to name a few.
+If you love sushi then you will understand the distinctive flavour of tuna, and why it is sought after.
+Tuna is a popular saltwater fish that is extensively used in Asian cuisines, as well as in other continents like Australia and Europe.
+Tuna fish are of varying species and are found all over the world oceans such as blue fin, yellow fin, bullet tuna, to name a few.
 The life of tuna fish varies from three to five years though some are known to have lived for more than two decades.
 They are comparatively easy to catch, and goes in the making of delicious dishes like steaks, salads, burgers, and the like.

 There are eight species of tuna, all of which are nomadic, which means that they keep migrating.
 They are easily found in temperate and subtropical waters of Atlantic Ocean, black waters and the Mediterranean Sea.
 They are supplied to all the parts of the world especially Japan and Australia, and are now also listed under the category of endangered species as they are hunted persistently throughout the year.